Trenton, New Jersey: History

+In the 1950s, the State of New Jersey purchased a large portion of what was then Stacy Park, a large riverfront park located next to downtown that contained large open lawns, landscaping, and promenades.
+Much of the park was demolished to make way for the construction of Route 29, despite the protests toward its construction.
+After it was built, the area was then mostly filled with parking lots and scattered state office buildings, disconnecting the city from the riverfront.

 Riots of 1968

 The Trenton Riots of 1968 were a major civil disturbance that took place during the week following the assassination of civil rights leader Martin Luther King Jr. in Memphis on April 4.
 Race riots broke out nationwide following the murder of the civil rights activist.
 More than 200 Trenton businesses, mostly in Downtown, were ransacked and burned.
 More than 300 people, most of them young black men, were arrested on charges ranging from assault and arson to looting and violating the mayor's emergency curfew.
 In addition to 16 injured policemen, 15 firefighters were treated at city hospitals for injuries suffered while fighting raging blazes or inflicted by rioters.
 Area residents pulled false alarms and would then throw bricks at firefighters responding to the alarm boxes.
 This experience, along with similar experiences in other major cities, effectively ended the use of open-cab fire engines.
 As an interim measure, the Trenton Fire Department fabricated temporary cab enclosures from steel deck plating until new equipment could be obtained.
 The losses incurred by downtown businesses were initially estimated by the city to be $7 million, but the total of insurance claims and settlements came to $2.5 million.

 Trenton's Battle Monument neighborhood was hardest hit.
 Since the 1950s, North Trenton had witnessed a steady exodus of middle-class residents, and the riots spelled the end for North Trenton.
 By the 1970s, the region had become one of the most blighted and crime-ridden in the city.